 The Multicultural Leadership Program (MCLP) is an intensive nine-month leadership development program designed to develop diverse leaders who engage the power of diverse perspectives to improve our world.
-In the interest of participant and staff safety, MCLP will be conducted virtually.
+The Learning Events for the Class of 2022 will be conducted virtually.
 Our unique leadership training process has been developed to overcome the typical challenges of “virtual fatigue”.
 As a result of this process, our most recent participants have told us that their experiences have actually helped them grow and mature as individuals and within their MCLP Teams.

 What is MCLP?